bharatdhyani13/RNN_Trend_Analysis_Price_Prediction/README.md

 4. plots

 **training_data** folder has per minute data of BTC,ETH,BCH and LTC.
 This is the data that i found from https://pythonprogramming.net/cryptocurrency-recurrent-neural-network-deep-learning-python-tensorflow-keras/

-Other data from the code is fetched from Alpha Vantage API which provides that data foor both stock and crypto currencies.
+Other data from the code is fetched from Alpha Vantage API which provides that data for both stock and crypto currencies.

 **plots** folder has all the plots images.